 Stage 3: Prototype Development and Demonstration (5 months): Teams in stage 3 will be allocated a budget of upto INR 4L for purchase of equipment or accessories to develop their solution as well as any other incidental expenses including travel to IISc for the finals.
 A mock washroom facility will be set up on IISc campus a couple of weeks prior to the final competition.
 If any of the teams would like to use the facility, they would be able to book a time slot.
 Monthly online meetings will be held with each team to assess progress and provide any feedback/mentorship.

+Final Competition: The date and venue of the final competition will be announced soon.
 The committee will organize periodic virtual meetings in order to interact with the participating teams and will address any questions or concerns they might have regarding the detailed description of the challenge and the rules and regulations.
 These discussions may also lead to some minor changes and modifications to the challenge.
 Teams in Stage 3 will also be assigned a mentor.

 Undergraduate and graduate students from accredited engineering institutions in India are eligible to participate in the competition.
 Each team can have up to five members and needs to have an institutional contact person (a faculty member or administrator from the institution).
 Having an interdisciplinary team and mentors from academia and industry will earn extra points in the proposal evaluation.